New music from Scott Ritcher!

 All three members of Metroschifter have collaborated with each other on a variety of other projects in the time since the band was regularly active.
 Chris Reinstaller has performed in Brett Ralph’s Kentucky Chrome Revue; Scott Ritcher has done solo work and recorded in the group Best Actress; Pat McClimans has done work with Lafayette, Indiana’s Root Hog as well as the Pat McClimans Group.
 Ritcher also ran in the 1998 election for Louisville mayor and was a 2008 candidate for Kentucky’s state senate.

 After taking about six years off between 1999 and 2005, they returned to the stage for a series of exciting sold-out shows in Louisville.
 Always trying to keep it interesting, the opening act for the first return performance was a spelling bee in which audience members competed against bassist Pat McClimans.
 He lost.
 Since their return, they have picked tiny, ridiculous ticket prices ranging from $1.79 to $2.44 in their hometown to dispel rumors they were reuniting to make money.
 They tried to start a new band, but it didn’t feel right, so they decided to just be the Metroschifter.

 The Metroschifter has played over 200 shows, across 14 countries, including six tours of Europe and five tours in the United States.
 Scott Ritcher also recorded and toured as a solo artist in the US and Europe.

-The bulk of Metroschifter’s and Scott Ritcher's music was issued on Doghouse Records and is available from that label or from the Apple iTunes Music Store.
-Many tracks are available directly from Metroschifter.com.
+The bulk of Metroschifter’s music was issued on Doghouse Records and is available from that label, from the Apple iTunes Music Store and from this website.

-The band’s sixth full-length recording was released in July 2009, on the Louisville label Noise Pollution.
+The band’s sixth full-length recording, Carbonistas, was released in July 2009, on the Louisville label Noise Pollution.
 To coincide with the new record, in November 2009, Metroschifter embarked on their sixth tour of Europe.